MaxLap/activerecord_where_assoc/README.md

 * Applies the default_scopes that was defined on the target model
 * Handles has_one correctly: Only testing the "first" record of the association that matches the default_scope and the scope on the association itself.

-## Known issues
+## Known issues/limitations

-MySQL is terrible:

-* It is not currently possible to use has_one associations.
+MySQL is terrible: On MySQL databases, it is not possible to use has_one associations and associations with a scope that apply either a limit or an offset.
 I do not know of a way to do a query that does all the specifics of has_one for MySQL.
+If you have one, then you may propose in an issue/pull request.

+`has_many` and `has_one` using the `:through` option cannot have a scope that uses either `#limit` or `#offset`.
+Making such cases work is pretty complicated and would require quite a bit of refactoring.
+So if a real need and use case is made, this may get fixed.
+`#limit` and `#offset` work fine in the scope of associations that do not use `:through`.

 ## TODO